 If you were to find Mary's baptism record first, this extra script should then prompt you to search the Philadelphia Catholic records for her marriage.
 Catholic parish records were commonly updated with religious life events as they took place and this cross-referencing of records will help you to ensure you're focused on the right family.

-This useful search technique doesn't just apply for Irish emigrants.
+This useful search technique doesn't just apply to Irish emigrants.
 Our American Catholic records are packed with entries of people from the UK and Europe too.
-Just remember, if your ancestor was Catholic and moved abroad at any point, you may well be able to track them down in more than one Catholic Heritage Archive record set.
+Just remember, if your ancestor was Catholic and moved abroad at any point, you may well be able to track them down in more than one Catholic Heritage Archive record collection.

 Do you have Catholic ancestors?

 The Catholic Heritage Archive has opened up a whole new world of family discoveries for anyone with Roman Catholic relatives.
 Visit our A-Z of records and type 'Catholic' into the search field to browse through the collections available.
 Where has your Catholic past taken you?
 We'd love to hear what you've uncovered.
 Tag us with#FindmypastFeatured on social media to share your finds.